alankhal/alankhal/README.md

 ### 🎯 Looking for

-A Fall 2026 co-op in embedded, systems, or backend development — somewhere I can contribute real work, learn from experienced engineers, and grow as a developer.
+A  co-op in embedded, systems, or backend development — somewhere I can contribute real work, learn from experienced engineers, grow as a developer and use that knowledge towards finishing my roguelike game.

 ### 📫 Get in touch